koher/try-swift-2016/try-swift.md

 ### Error Handling in C

 ^ My first programming language was C except I had played BASIC in my childhood.
-Error handling in C was like this.
+Error handling in C was something like this.

 ```c
 // [ C ]